jcornaz/kwik/ROADMAP.md

 As demonstrated in the 2 previous examples, a `TestResult` api would be provided to let the user formulate expectation and control the evaluation.

-This is heavily inspired from `TestResult` in rust's `quickcheck` and `Expectation` in `elm-test`.
+This is heavily inspired from `TestResult` in rust's [quickcheck](https://github.com/BurntSushi/quickcheck) and `Expectation` in elm's [elm-test](https://github.com/elm-explorations/test).

 An api for fluent formulation of expectation would be provided.
-Mostly inspired from `Kluent`, with slight different naming using `always` and `never` instead of `should` and `shouldNot`.
+Mostly inspired from [Kluent](https://github.com/MarkusAmshove/Kluent), with slight different naming using `always` and `never` instead of `should` and `shouldNot`.

 The different naming has two advantages:

 * Don't cause confusion in codebases where `kwik` would cohabit with a fluent assertion library such as Kluent, Kotest or similar.
 * Emphasis the *invariant* flavor of the test.
-Since it is not an example, but a rule that should always (or never) be true.
+Since it is not an example, but a rule that should always (or never) be satisfied.

 ### Configuration